 STEP ONE: Mandate

 Submit a club recognition form, including a brief description of what your club will do, who it will serve, what the structure of its executive will be, and when and how it will meet.
 Your mandate will need to be approved by the Trinity College Board of Stewards (TCBS) and then be passed by the Trinity College Meeting (TCM).
 It’s a good idea to show up in person when your mandate is being considered.
 Often, board members and participants at the TCM will want to ask you questions about it.
-Club recognition forms are available at the Porter’s Lodge, and can be dropped off in the TCM mailbox.
+Club recognition forms are available at the Porter’s Lodge.

 STEP TWO: Budget